LoopKit/loopdocs/docs/browser/edit-browser.md

     * Do not get confused later: LoopKit is both a username and a Module name
     * Refer to the [Module Table](#module-table) when directed

-With the release of 3.4.x, the customizations for `main` and `dev` are the same.
-There are 2 customizations that require an update when moving from 3.2.3 to 3.4.x.
+For versions 3.4.x and newer, the customizations for `main` and `dev` are the same.

 * For more information, refer to [Not Stable List](../version/code-custom-edits.md#not-stable-list){: target="_blank" }
     * Glucose Guardrails